Greys73/graphiql-app/README.md

 In the project directory, you can run scripts:

-- `npm run dev` - starts the development server using Vite
+- `npm run dev` - starts Next.js in development mode
-- `npm run build` - builds the project using Vite in production mode
+- `npm run build` - builds the project in production mode
+- `npm run start` - starts a Next.js production server
 - `npm run lint` - lints the project files using ESLint
-- `npm run fix` - formats the project files using Prettier
+- `npm run prettier-fix` - formats the project files using Prettier
 - `npm run prepare` - installs and configures Husky in project
 - `npm run test` - runs the Vites tests
+- `npm run coverage` - runs the tests and show coverage

 ## Team